meds-ee-uet/Configurable-Cache/4_SET_ASSOCIATIVE_CACHE/README.md

-# 2-Way Set-Associative Cache
+# 4-Way Set-Associative Cache

-## 1.Overview
+## 1. Overview

-A **2-Way Set-Associative Cache** is a type of cache memory organization that strikes a balance between the simplicity of direct-mapped caches and the flexibility of fully associative caches.
-In this configuration, the cache is divided into multiple sets, each containing two cache lines.
-A memory block can be placed in either of the two lines within a set, allowing for more flexible data placement and reducing the likelihood of cache misses compared to direct-mapped caches.
+A **4-Way Set-Associative Cache** is a cache memory organization where each set contains four cache lines.
+Compared to a 2-way set-associative cache, it provides even more placement flexibility, further reducing conflict misses and improving cache hit rates for workloads with frequent memory reuse.

 ### Structure

-- **Cache Division**: The cache is divided into several sets, each containing two cache lines.
+- **Cache Division**: The cache is divided into multiple sets, each containing four cache lines.
 - **Address Breakdown**: A memory address is divided into three parts:
   - **Tag**: Identifies the specific block in memory.
   - **Set Index**: Determines which set the data might reside in.